TIBCOSoftware/flogo/README.md

 Getting started with the CLI couldn't be any easier (refer to [Flogo CLI](https://github.com/TIBCOSoftware/flogo-cli) repo for detail instructions and dependencies):

+* Install the CLI
 ```bash
 go get -u github.com/TIBCOSoftware/flogo-cli/...
 ```

+* Create & build your app
 <img src="images/flogo-cli.gif" width="70%"/>

 * **flogo** the core CLI for creating and building your applications